 Home Loan EMI Calculator

 A home loan calculator is an online tool available to all.
-You input personal details in the calculator such as the loan amount and the interest, and you get the equated monthly installment (EMI) for the tenor.
+You input personal details in the calculator such as the loan amount and the interest, and you get the equated monthly installment (EMI) for the tenure.

 You can use the calculator to make an informed choice and meet your financing goals.
 The tool will help you realize the most suitable repayment amount based on your eligibility and requirement.